 LGBTQ Families: How are families with one or more LGBTQ members different and the same as other families?
 What are the family-building options available to LGBTQ adults?
 What legal and financial strategies should LGBTQ adults/parents take to ensure the safety and continuity of their families?
 What sorts of supports do these families need from their health and human service providers, allies and communities?

-Privilege: We all have it and we all lack it.
-If you want think about how to be fairer, more just and more compassionate towards others, understand other's needs as well as know your boundaries, we can work on our privileges together.
+Power and Opression: We all have power and we all lack it.
+If you want think about how to be fairer, more just and more compassionate towards others, understand other's needs as well as know your boundaries, we can work on our privileges and power together.

 A sample of past trainings: